TheMazeMaster/BIM-Main/README.md

 variables and an `updateViewport()` helper that applies a CSS transform so the chosen slice stays centered.
 Use the **Toggle Zoom** button in `index.html` to enable or disable zoom on the first slice.
+`updateViewport()` also respects a `viewportAnchorX` constant for positioning the wheel's center relative to the left edge of the viewport.

 🖼️ Overlays